ShirleyWISiu/LigTMap/README.md

 > #### Troubleshooting
 >
-> In case you meet errors in between and want to remove and reinstall from step 3:
+> In case you meet errors in between and want to remove and reinstall from Step 3:
 ```
 % conda env remove --name ligtmap
 ```